graphql-java/graphql-java/src/test/groovy/readme/README.next.md

 This library allows for "schema driven" development of graphql applications.

-It allows you to compile a set of schema files into a executable `GraphqlSchema`.
+It allows you to transform a set of schema files into a executable `GraphqlSchema`.

 So given a graphql schema input file like :